tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/environment_setup/frames_in_environment.rst

 The propagation origin - the propagated state
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When define translational propagator settings (see :ref:`translational_dynamics`), the propagation origin defines the origin w.r.t. which the state vector is defined.
+When defining translational propagator settings (see :ref:`translational_dynamics`), the propagation origin defines the origin w.r.t. which the state vector is defined.
 For instance if the propagated body is 'spacecraft' and the propagation origin (or synonymously, the central body) is 'Earth', the state vector will be relative position/velocity of spacecraft w.r.t.
 Earth.

 | **How a user defines the propagation origin:** through the definition of the central body in the translational propagation settings
 |